marcoskirsch/nodemcu-httpserver/README.md

    considered secure if the server is not using encryption, as your username and password travel in plain text.

-## How to create dynamic Lua scripts
+## How to use server-side scripting using your own Lua scripts

    Similar to static files, upload a Lua script called "http/[name].lua where you replace [name] with your script's name.
    The script should return a function that takes two parameters: